Support and Errata

 December 23, 2004 - Many typographical and grammatical errors corrected.
 A change in the simulator code makes it up to 30% faster simulating interrupt driven programs.
 A PDF file of the textbook is now provided.
 Sample program LST files now provided so the source lines appear in the simulator.
 A bug in setaccess was fixed.
 Previous customers desiring the fixed setaccess.exe, revised simulator JAR file, or the PDF textbook file be E-mailed to them should contact me.
 (Note that the textbook PDF is several megabytes when mailed.)

 September 24, 2004 - Motorola Semiconductor has been changed to Freescale Semiconductor in the text and the assembler and simulator documentation.
 A newer version of AsmIDE is provided on the CD.
-There are no other changes to the text, and the most recent AsmIDE is freely available from the authors website, here.